AutoBike-MDH/HT18/README.md

 # HT18
-GitHub repository for the project course in robotics
+GitHub repository for the project course in robotics for the autumn semester 2018.